scottslowe/lowescott.github.io/_posts/2007-01-15-linux-ad-integration-version-4.md

 3. Be sure that time is being properly synchronized between Active Directory and the Linux server in question.
 Kerberos requires time synchronization.
 Configure the NTP daemon if necessary.

-4. Edit the `/etc/krb5.conf` file to look something like this, substituting your actual host names and domain names where appropriate:
+4. Edit the `/etc/krb5.conf` file to look something like [this](https://gist.github.com/lowescott/67a3f8c36270c7e6376b), substituting your actual host names and domain names where appropriate.

-	{% gist lowescott/67a3f8c36270c7e6376b %}

-5. Edit the `/etc/ldap.conf` file to look something like this, substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate. (**Note:** These schema mappings assume that you are using the newer schema extensions provided by Windows Server 2003 R2.
+5. Edit the `/etc/ldap.conf` file to look something like [this](https://gist.github.com/lowescott/7ad13c8839a546b760df), substituting the appropriate host names, domain names, account names, and distinguished names (DNs) where appropriate. (**Note:** These schema mappings assume that you are using the newer schema extensions provided by Windows Server 2003 R2.
 If you are using SFU 3.5 instead, you will need to use the schema mappings described [here][1].)

-	{% gist lowescott/7ad13c8839a546b760df %}

 6. Configure PAM (this varies according to Linux distributions) to use `pam_krb5` for authentication.
 Many modern distributions use a stacking mechanism whereby one file can be modified and those changes will applied to all the various PAM-aware services.
 For example, in Red Hat-based distributions, the `system-auth` file is referenced by most other PAM-aware services.
-Here's a properly edited `/etc/pam.d/system-auth` file taken from CentOS 4.4 (some lines have been wrapped for readability; do not wrap them when editing the file):
+[Here's](https://gist.github.com/lowescott/0e47e27dd5e515963daf) a properly edited `/etc/pam.d/system-auth` file taken from CentOS 4.4 (some lines have been wrapped for readability; do not wrap them when editing the file).

-	{% gist lowescott/0e47e27dd5e515963daf %}

 7. Edit the `/etc/nsswitch.conf` file to include "ldap" as a lookup source for passwd, shadow, and groups.